 Operational or transactional email is great if all you want is automated confirmation.
 Remarketing is a good way of targeting already engaged users, but is severely limited in volume as you are only targeting a small percentage already receiving emails.

-A behavioural email provider will be able to cover both options, but also provide you with the opportunity to create bespoke templates to target users in a specific way.
+A behavioral email provider will be able to cover both options, but also provide you with the opportunity to create bespoke templates to target users in a specific way.
 I think this is best illustrated by using examples:

 Transactional trigger example – Registration sign up

 Someone arrives on the site and see’s that if they sign up for emails, they will receive offers early.
 After signing up, an email is sent to them confirming registration.
-In a more advanced version, they will also get a series of follow up emails, as part of a welcome programme.
+In a more advanced version, they will also get a series of follow up emails, as part of a welcome program.
 Some simple personalisation is used based on what they have listed during the sign up process.

 Remarketing example – Basket drop out after arriving from an email